dereksonderegger/444/docs/06_FlowControl.md

 library(tidyverse, quietly = TRUE)   # loading ggplot2 and dplyr
 ```

+As always, there is a [Video Lecture](https://youtu.be/bPZKP_yYFLo) that accompanies this chapter.

 Often it is necessary to write scripts that perform different action depending on the data or to automate a task that must be repeated many times.
 To address these issues we will introduce the `if` statement and its closely related cousin `if else`.
 To address repeated tasks we will define two types of loops, a `while` loop and a `for` loop.

 ## Logical Expressions